YouTube

 7 HOURS LATER

 Just as things were looking promising, there was a dramatic turn of events.
-A group that had signed up have now taken their bags out of the trailer and walked off, so we are an additional 5 short on top of the 5 we were waiting on.
+A group left with their bags, leaving us 10 people short.
 I’m tempted to buy the rest of the seats!

 After 7 hours we are finally off.
 That’s 7 HOURS!
 SEVEN FU*KING HOURS – the journey should only take half of that!!
 I’ve tried to take this as a lesson for Africa and will no doubt be expecting it for the remaining 45 countries I need to visit on this continent.